WestonSF/ArcGISDataToolkit/ReadMe.md

 #### Restore Geodatabase History
 Re-attachs an orphaned history dataset to its base dataset, by re-enabling archiving and loading in the orphaned archived dataset records in a SQL Server database.

-#### Field Aliases Export and Import (IN DEVELPOMENT)
+#### Field Aliases Export and Import
-Exports field aliases for all layers in a map document to a CSV file.
-This CSV file can then be used as configuration to import field aliases to another map document.
+Exports field aliases for datasets specified to a CSV file.
+Can also use a configuration CSV file to import field aliases to datasets.

 #### LINZ Data Service Download
 Downloads the data  from the LINZ data service by either downloading the entire dataset for WFS or downloading the changeset and updating the data.